 Future of Fashion is Livestream Fashion

 Now that we know the challenges that lie in the fashion industry, one must look at creating immersive and interactive experiences.
-Livestream fashion, video eCommerce and integration of livestreaming and eCommerce are some routes that fashion brands must explore.
+Livestream fashion, video eCommerce and integration of livestream shopping and eCommerce are some routes that fashion brands must explore.

 Let’s find out how brands can crack into the future of fashion business: